alantech/alanlang-docs/src/builtins/types.md

 #### Built-in Types

-The built-in types for Alan are:
+The built-in types for Alan are included in the root scope and never need to be explicitly defined:

 * `void`
 * `int8`